haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 50,000 gp
 100,000 gp
 80,000 gp
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 229

 To create a golem, you must spend the time shown on the table, working without interruption with the manual at hand and resting no more than 8 hours per day.
 You must also pay the specified cost to purchase supplies.
 Once you finish creating the golem, the book is consumed in eldritch flames.
 The golem becomes animate when the ashes of the manual are sprinkled on it.
 It is under your control, and it understands and obeys your spoken commands.